genomehubs/goat-ui/static/landing.md

 ## Data summary

 All search results in GoaT can be viewed in a table or as a set of interactive reports.
 The reports below present a live summary of the latest GoaT data.
-Click on a report to explore further.
+Click on a report to explore further, or click the icon in the top-right expand the report.

 :::grid{container direction="row" spacing="1" class="padded"}